 - Both the FTC and the merging parties alleged cluster markets consisting of largely nonsubstitutable products - Widely accepted in the case law - Some examples - Commercial banking services, grocery stores, drug stores, department stores, consumable office supplies, acute care inpatient hospital services - Courts have generally accepted cluster markets as relevant product markets when: - 1.
 The products are traditionally offered by the same seller at the same point of sale - 2.
 The products appeal to the same type of customer - 3.
-The products exhibit economies of scope in purchasing - Customers are attracted by the totality of the products offered at the seller's location - Customers tend to select sellers more on the basis of their aggregate offerings and less on the offerings of single products

-NB: Generally, sellers have some flexibility in setting the prices of individual products without being constrained by competition from partial line or single product sellers, provided that the sellers remain competitive within their product offering as a whole1

-1 We will see a case where there is single product line competition in Staples/Office Depot.
+The products exhibit economies of scope in purchasing - Price flexibility within stores - NB: Generally, sellers have some flexibility in setting the prices of individual products without being constrained by competition from partial line or single product sellers, provided that the sellers remain competitive within their product offering as a whole - We will see a case where there is single product line competition later in Staples/Office Depot